 (H) Any violation of the preceding procedures and prohibitions by the inmate shall be considered a violation of the inmate rules of conduct and may result in disciplinary action.
 Sanctions for such violations may include a restriction of the inmate's mail privileges for a specific period of time.
 Any mail restriction imposed must be only the minimum required to prevent future abuses of the mail privilege.

-(3) The warden or designee shall then record on a log the following information for any outgoing non-legal mail that is approved to be opened: the sender's name and number, the dates of approval to open, read, copy or withhold, the name of the warden's designee, if applicable, the addressee, the date the mail is opened and reviewed, and any action taken as a result of the review.
+(3) The managing officer or designee shall then record on a log the following information for any outgoing non-legal mail that is approved to be opened: the sender's name and number, the dates of approval to open, read, copy or withhold, the name of the managing officer's designee, if applicable, the addressee, the date the mail is opened and reviewed, and any action taken as a result of the review.

-(4) If, after reviewing such mail the warden or designee determines that it does not meet any of the criteria listed in paragraph (G) of this rule, the mail shall be promptly forwarded to the addressee.
-If the correspondence is determined to meet one of the criteria listed in paragraph (G) of this rule, it may be copied and/or read and forwarded to the addressee or retained as evidence pursuant to an investigation and/or subsequent criminal or administrative proceeding, or returned to the inmate, as deemed appropriate by the warden or designee.
+(4) If, after reviewing such mail the managing officer or designee determines that it does not meet any of the criteria listed in paragraph (G) of this rule, the mail shall be promptly forwarded to the addressee.
+If the correspondence is determined to meet one of the criteria listed in paragraph (G) of this rule, it may be copied and/or read and forwarded to the addressee or retained as evidence pursuant to an investigation and/or subsequent criminal or administrative proceeding, or returned to the inmate, as deemed appropriate by the managing officer or designee.

 (5) In any case where the correspondence is determined to meet the criteria in paragraph (G) of this rule, and it would not hinder any ongoing investigation, the inmate shall receive written notice of the withholding of mail and or an appropriately issued conduct report.
 The notice or conduct report shall identify the correspondence by addressee, date or other description, and include an explanation as to why it is being withheld and/or a conduct report being issued.